vrubleg/soundkeeper/ReadMe.txt

 To close the program, just mute the Sound Keeper in the Volume Mixer or kill the soundkeeper.exe process.
 To autorun, copy soundkeeper.exe into the startup directory (to open it, press Win+R, enter "shell:startup").

-Default behavior can be changed by adding options to the Sound Keeper executable file name.
+Default behavior can be changed by adding settings to the Sound Keeper executable file name or by passing them as command line arguments.
+Setting names are case insensitive.
-Primary audio output is used by default.
-Add "All" to executable file name to keep on all audio outputs.
-Inaudible stream is used by default.
-Add "Zero" to executable file name to use stream of digital zeroes.

-Supported behavior modes:
+Supported device type settings:
 - "Primary" keeps on primary audio output only.
 Used by default.
 - "All" keeps on all enabled audio outputs.
 - "Digital" keeps on all enabled digital audio outputs (like it was in Sound Keeper v1.0).
 - "Analog" keeps on all enabled analog audio outputs.

-Supported stream types:
+Supported stream type settings:
 - "Zero" plays stream of zeroes (like it was in Sound Keeper v1.0).
 It may be not enough for some hardware.
 - "Fluctuate" plays inaudible stream with lowest bit flipping from sample to sample.
 Used by default since v1.1.
 - "Sine" plays 1Hz sine wave at 1% volume.
 The frequency and amplitude can be changed.
 Useful for analog outputs.